-Corbyn's NI visit to focus on Brexit
+'Labour would be neutral in border poll'

 Northern Ireland has been without a government since January 2017, when power-sharing between the Democratic Unionist Party (DUP) and Sinn Féin collapsed.

+"The British and Irish governments met many times during the last impasse - it seems to me a sensible way forward," he told the BBC.

+"We must step up to find a creative solution in the spirit of the Good Friday Agreement that avoids a return to direct Westminster rule," Mr Corbyn commented.

-Convening the joint institution is favoured by nationalists, but opposed by the DUP and the Ulster Unionist Party (UUP) who regard it as a "talking shop".
+Convening the BIIC is favoured by nationalists, but opposed by the DUP and the Ulster Unionist Party (UUP) who regard it as a "talking shop".

-During Mr Corbyn's two-day visit to Northern Ireland, he will also meet with business leaders in Belfast and Londonderry to discuss their concerns around Brexit.
+During Mr Corbyn's two-day visit to Northern Ireland, he will also meet business leaders in Belfast and Londonderry to discuss their concerns around Brexit.

 By Jayne McCormack, BBC News NI Politics Reporter